Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Unless otherwise noted on the examination announcement or job specification, you do not have to be a citizen.
 You must be legally able to work in the United States.

-Notify the Exam Unit immediately of any change of name, address or phone number by completing the Address Change Form located under Civil Service Documents.
+Notify the Exam Unit immediately of any change of name, address or phone number by completing the Address Change Form (PDF) located under Civil Service Documents.
 It is your responsibility to keep this office updated with your current information.

 An eligible list is a list of candidates who have passed an examination for a particular title arranged in score descending order (highest to lowest).
 When an agency or department has a vacancy for a title that requires an examination, they request the certified list of eligible candidates and send out canvass letters to determine who is interested in the position.
 In accordance with civil service guidelines, the agency or department must choose from the top three interested candidates, following any canvassing, if appointing from the list.